 Shale in SAGD

-You can't find applications that discuss shale content of the SAGD sand without Appintel.
-It allows you to search through application documents just like Google.
+You cannot find how the top industry operators view shale content of the SAGD sand without Appintel AI.
+It finds you industry opinions on shaley bitumen as if it was on Google.
 Can't find that anywhere else.

 Search through application documents just like Google

-Imagine being able to search through application documents in Google.
-Google doesn't show application documents of course, but you can still find them through KiP, AppIntel's search engine.
+Imagine being able to search through the industry's best, detailed work in Google.
+Google doesn't show internal industry details of course, but you can still find them through AppIntel AI.

-In AppIntel you can find applications that discuss shale content of the SAGD sand.
-Just type into the Appintel search bar sagd shaley sand.
+In AppIntel you can find industry operators that discuss shale content of their SAGD sand.
+Just type into the AppIntel search bar sagd shaley sand.

 Reservoir quality: Prepare to get dirty